MicrosoftDocs/PowerShell-Docs/reference/5.0/CimCmdlets/New-CimSessionOption.md

 Certificates are used in client certificate-based authentication.
 They can only be mapped to local user accounts and they do not work with domain accounts.

-To get a certificate thumbprint, use the Get-Item or Get-ChildItem cmdlets in the PowerShell Cert: drive.
+To get a certificate thumbprint, use the `Get-Item` or `Get-ChildItem` cmdlets in the PowerShell Cert: drive.
-For more information about the Get-ChildItem cmdlet for the PowerShell Cert: drive, see http://technet.microsoft.com/library/hh847761.aspx.
-For more information about Get-Item, see http://technet.microsoft.com/library/hh849788.aspx

 ```yaml
 Type: String